Rohit-Ragmahale/SWPlanet/README.md

 * NWPathMonitor used for checking network status
 * App is Designed considering MVVM design pattern
 * Added Unit Test cases for ViewModel and AppDataService
 * No external framework used

+# Recommendations for future features and improvements
+* App can be made tab based application where we can show data like people, planet, species,  from https://swapi.dev/api/
+* Application is storing imformation that is required for display purpose.
+More information can be stored as we add more features to application.
+* Planet list items can have navigation feature to display more information regarding planet.
+* UI Test cases can be added to test UI design.

 # App Screens